 Becoming a CFO requires a combination of both education and experience and the right blend of skills.

 To hold a CFO position, a bachelor’s degree is almost mandatory.
 It is rare to see a CFO who has yet to have an undergraduate degree as part of their relevant education.

-It doesn’t need to be an accounting or finance degree, although those subjects will provide the foundation knowledge for professional accounting qualifications.
+It doesn’t need to be an accounting or finance degree, although those subjects will provide the foundational knowledge for professional accounting qualifications.